zwade/tyranny/README.md

 # Tyranny

-Tyranny is a node module that allows for the tokenization, parsing, and mapping of arbitrary regular, context free, and context sensitive grammars.
+Tyranny is a node module that allows for the tokenization, parsing, and mapping of arbitrary regular, context free, and context free grammars.

 Tyranny relies on a three-stage model: